sweirich/pi-forall/notes.md

 ### Example: logical and  (i.e. product types)

-During lecture 1, instead of encoding booleans, we encoded logical "and".
+During lecture 1, instead of encoding booleans, we encoded a logical "and" data structure.

     and : Type -> Type -> Type
     and = \p. \q. (c: Type) -> (p -> q -> c) -> c